Exclusive · Google Ads Sourced

 Most firms pay less per signed case with us.
 Per-lead industry averages assume the lead is shared 3 to 5 ways.
 Ours never are.
 Utah's 4-year general PI SOL, threshold-aware auto screening, strict-liability dog statute, and uncapped general PI noneconomic damages compound the value of pre-screened exclusive leads here.

-Real-time Google Ads leads with premises liability and slip-and-fall as the lead category, plus the full Utah PI mix.
-Pre-screened for injury, fault under the 50% bar, representation status, and SOL position.
+Real-time Google Ads leads across the full Utah PI spectrum, from auto and trucking to premises liability and slip and fall.
+Pre-screened for injury, fault under the 50% bar, representation status, and filing deadline.
 Auto leads threshold-screened against § 31A-22-309.
 Govt files flagged for the 1-year notice.

 Everything you need to know about our injury lead generation service